What’s The Difference Between a Nanny and Au Pair?

 Nannies

-⭐️ Employment: Nannies are typically hired as employees, either full-time or part-time, and are paid an hourly wage.
+⭐️ Employment: Nannies are typically hired as employees (either full-time or part-time) and are paid an hourly wage.
 They are entitled to benefits such as national insurance & pension payments, maternity leave, bank holiday allowance and holiday and statutory sick pay.
 Some nannies may choose to be self-employed.

-⭐️ Responsibilities: Nannies generally take on a broad range of childcare responsibilities including play & organising educational activities, preparing children's meals, helping with homework, attending children's groups and classes and sometimes performing light nursery household duties related to the children such as laundry and tidying communal areas.
+⭐️ Responsibilities: Nannies generally take on a broad range of childcare responsibilities including planning play & organising educational activities, preparing children's meals, helping with homework, attending children's groups and classes and sometimes performing light nursery household duties related to the children such as laundry and tidying communal areas.

 Au Pairs

-⭐️ Living Arrangements: Au pairs live with the host family as part of the arrangement, receiving a private room and food paid for in addition to their monthly allowance.
+⭐️ Living Arrangements: Au pairs typically live with the host family as part of the arrangement, receiving a private room and food paid for in addition to their monthly allowance.

 ⭐️ Responsibilities: Au pairs help with childcare and light household chores, generally working a set number of hours per week (often around 20-30 hours).
 Au pairs are not typically expected to care for young infants alone and are more suited to toddlers and school-age children.